Merchant Cash Advance Explained: How It Works for UK Businesses

 Holdback Rate and Repayment Speed

 The holdback rate is the percentage of daily revenue deducted for repayment.
-Typical holdback rates range from 5% to 20% of daily card or bank deposits.
+Holdback rates vary by provider and business, with typical ranges from low single digits up to around 20% of daily card or bank deposits.

 A higher holdback rate repays the advance faster, which frees up the total repayment obligation sooner — but does not reduce the total cost.
 A lower holdback rate extends the repayment period and may improve day-to-day cash flow, but the total owed remains the same.